nitishkumar2306/4883-SoftwareTools-Erelli/Assignments/A06/README.md

   They are responsible for running the job's tasks, executing commands, and providing the necessary computing resources.
 - ###  Stages:
   Stages provide logical separation and allow for better organization and control of the pipeline flow.
-  Common stages in a pipeline can include
+- Common stages in a pipeline
-- ### Build
+  - Build
-  Test
+  - Test
-  Deploy
+  - Deploy
-  post-deploy stages
+  - post-deploy stages
-  Jobs within the same stage are often executed in parallel, while stages are executed sequentially.
+  - Jobs within the same stage are often executed in parallel, while stages are executed sequentially.

 ## Requirements
 - GitLab